 — Kirn Kim, core project collaborator

-Future IDs at Alcatraz centered the reentry community and other justice impacted individuals by holding civic space for stories of trauma, transformation, and resilience, for a plurality of voices and visions.
-Throughout the year, the exhibition served as a container, a social-physical device for ongoing community programs and events that focused on the criminal justice system and its impact on individuals and communities.
+Future IDs at Alcatraz centered the reentry community and other justice impacted individuals by holding civic space for stories of trauma, transformation, and resilience.
+Throughout the year, the exhibition served as a container for a total of 27 community programs and events that focused on the criminal justice system and its impact on individuals and communities.
 This focus played a critical role in helping to expand the ongoing work of Alcatraz as an International Site of Conscience.